oconnor663/duct.py/README.md

 foo 2>&1 | (cat || true) | head -n 10
 ```

-The duct version is longer, but duct expressions are composable objects,
+The Duct version is longer, but Duct expressions are composable objects,
 so we can build the whole command piece-by-piece:

 ```python